This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

-I really believe that I have found something that helps me organize and structure my routine, without having to train myself to become more structured or organized.
+I believe that I have found something that helps me organize and structure my routine.
+And more importantly, without training myself to become more structured or organized.

 This is important as I don’t like to adapt to a tool.
 I want my tools to adapt to the way I work.